Salvia elegans

-Salvia elegans, a species with several varieties including pineapple sage and tangerine sage, is a perennial shrub native to Mexico.
+Salvia elegans is a perennial shrub native to Mexico.
+It has a number of variants, including pineapple sage and tangerine sage.

 Description

-Salvia elegans Pineapple Sage has tubular red flowers and an attractive scent to the leaves that is similar to pineapple.
-It produces numerous erect leafy stems up to 150 cm and flowers in the late autumn.
-It is a short-day plant.
-The flowering season in Mexico is August onward; further north it may not flower till later autumn, and if there is no frost, it may flower until spring.
+Pineapple sage is a short-day plant that produces numerous erect leafy stems up to 150 cm.
+The leaves have an attractive scent that is similar to pineapple.
+The flowering season in Mexico is August onward; further north it may not flower until later autumn; if there is no frost, it may flower until spring.
+It has tubular red flowers.

-The variety "Honey Melon", which has the same pineapple fragrance in the leaves, blooms early in the summer, rather than in autumn.
+The variety 'Honey Melon', which has the same pineapple fragrance in the leaves, blooms early in the summer, rather than in autumn.

-Salvia elegans Tangerine Sage grows to about 60–90 cm tall, has bronze edged leaves and a citrus scent.
+Tangerine sage grows to about 60–90 cm tall, has bronze edged leaves and a citrus scent.
 It is summer flowering.

 Phytochemistry

 The essential oil of S. elegans consists primarily of caffeic acid and its derivatives, such as rosmarinic acid and salvianolic acid, and flavones.

 Distribution and habitat

 Native to Mexico, the shrub inhabits Madrean and Mesoamerican pine–oak forests between 6000 and 9000 ft.